New Year's Resolutions for Advancing Guitar Players

 12. Take a music class—You will find classes in your area at local music stores, colleges, adult education, or go online if necessary.
 Learn more about music.
 It can be a guitar, theory, piano, music ensemble, jazz, music appreciation or whatever else is available.
 The more you learn, the more motivated you will be to practice and you will become a better, well rounded musician.

 13. Subscribe to a music magazine—There are so many music magazines you can find one that suites your musical tastes.
 It’s inspiring to read about musicians, learn a new lick or song and see all the new gear.
 Many magazines even offer free online editions, check their websites for details.
-My favorite jazz magazine is Just Jazz Guitar www.justjazzguitar.comwhere I contribute articles and songs from time to time.
-I also enjoy Vintage Guitar magazine that seems to be more geared to blues and rock players www.vintageguitar.com.
-For you worship musicians, I’m partial to Christian Musician www.christianmusician.com since I wrote for them for many years.
-The same publisher also offers Worship Musician Magazine too.
+BTW, Rich will be writing a regular article/lesson in the brand new Collectible Guitar Magazine.
+For you jazz lovers give Just Jazz Guitar Magazine a try, we think you'll like it!

 14. Attend a guitar show—Guitar shows are held are yearlong all around the country.
 This is a great opportunity to see and hear all the different new and used guitars you might be interested in.
 Often you can bring your old guitars and gear and sell them or trade them in there as well.
-Our favorite shows are the 4 Amigos Guitar Shows www.texasguitarshows.com but there many others around the country to choose from.
+Our favorite shows are the 4 Amigos Guitar Shows www.texasguitarshows.com but there are many more to choose from.
 I can guarantee you’ll go right home and practice!
-Maybe we’ll even see you at a show some time!
+Maybe we’ll even see you there some time.

 Rich and Gail Severson